dougeby/IntuneDocs/InTuneDocs/DeployUse/renew-a-symantec-code-signing-certificate.md

 ---
+# required metadata

-title: Renew a Symantec enterprise code-signing certificate to use with Microsoft Intune ms.custom: na ms.reviewer: na ms.service: microsoft-intune ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid:
+title: Renew a Symantec enterprise code-signing certificate to use with Microsoft Intune | Microsoft Intune
+description:
+keywords:
 author: NathBarn
+manager: jeffgilb
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
+ms.assetid: c4813044-a925-4273-b0ec-e992fd55850a

+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Renew a Symantec enterprise code-signing certificate for Windows devices

 The Symantec certificate used to manage certain Windows and Windows Phone mobile devices must be renewed periodically.
 For Windows Phone 8.0 devices, a signed Company Portal app and the code-signing certificate are needed for device enrollment.
 Later Windows Phone devices can use the company portal app downloaded from the store.
 A code-signing certificate is also be required for deploying line-of-business apps.